 Sensing below the roots

-- Science behind ‘sell by dates’: Plastic electronic thermal sensors for printable RFIDs to track the perishable goods supply chain
+The science behind ‘sell by dates’: Plastic electronic thermal sensors for printable RFIDs to track the perishable goods in the supply chain.